NERvGear/NERvHub/component/README.md

 ```
 (Optional) Start your detailed description for a component here.
 Ends with an empty line.
 (Optional) You can also use the `\note` command to start your nodes, ends with an empty line.
+(Optional) Here's the reference of doxygen [Special Commands](http://www.stack.nl/~dimitri/doxygen/manual/commands.html).
 ```
 /// \implguide
 ///     Objects that implement this component should provide a Demo::IDemo interface.